tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/Activities/08-Stu_USD/README.md

-# Euro-CAD Volatility
+# EUR-CAD Volatility

 ## Instructions

-In this activity, you will use GARCH to forecast volatility of the Euro-CAD exchange rate.
+In this activity, you will use GARCH to forecast volatility of the EUR-CAD exchange rate.

 1. Open the terminal, and execute the following command to install the arch module: